marcinofulus/iCSEbook1/school/source/abitur/2014/en/ebene.rst

 .. end of output

-It is easy to see that the sphere and the plane have infinitly many intersection points.
+It is easy to see that the sphere and the plane intersect.

-In order to verify this solution by calculation, we will determine the distance between the plane and the center of the sphere.
+In order to analytically verify this observation, we will determine the distance between the plane and the center of the sphere.
 The normal vector of the plane can be derived from its Hesse normal form: